Exploring cat - Linux Commands

 What is the cat Command in Linux?

 The cat command stands for concatenate.
-It is used to read, concatenate, and write teh contents of files to the standard output (ususally the terminal)./ It is one of the most commonly used commands in Linux for viewing fule contents.
+It is used to read, concatenate, and write the contents of files to the standard output (usually the terminal).
+It is one of the most commonly used commands in Linux for viewing file contents.

 Basic syntax: